newgan/blur/README.md

 > Using SVP for interpolation requires that [SVP Manager](https://www.svp-team.com/get/) be running, or you'll get a red border around videos.
 This is because the older, free version of SVPflow (the interpolation plugin) that's used on Windows and Linux doesn't have an ARM build unfortunately.

+### Linux notes

+Requires manual installation of dependencies.
+[See here for the list of dependencies.](#linux-dependency-requirements)

 ## Features

 The amount of motion blur is easily configurable, and there are additional options to enable other features such as interpolating the video's fps.
 This can be used to generate 'fake' motion blur through frame blending the interpolated footage.
 This motion blur does not blur non-moving parts of the video, like the HUD in gameplay footage.